KenLauLab/pCreode/README.md

 You will still need to manually download the [juypter notebook](https://github.com/KenLauLab/pCreode/blob/master/notebooks/pCreode_tutorial.ipynb) and example [data file](https://github.com/KenLauLab/pCreode/blob/master/data/Myeloid_with_IDs.csv) from the folders above to be able to run the tutorial.

 ## Tutorial

+*** If your Python version is greater than 3.0 you will need to install a Python 2.7 IPython kernel.
+Instructions on how to accomplish that can be found [here](https://ipython.readthedocs.io/en/latest/install/kernel_install.html)

 Once p-Creode is installed you can access the tutorial by command line (conda environment if using PC) with
 ```python